Egorikhin/angular/aio/content/guide/upgrade.md

-If you had any AngularJS services in the project, those would also be a good candidate for converting to classes, since like controllers, they're also constructor functions.
+If you had any AngularJS services in the project, those would also be a good candidate for converting to classes, since like controllers, they're also letructor functions.
 But you only have the `Phone` factory in this project, and that's a bit special since it's an `ngResource` factory.
 So you won't be doing anything to it in the preparation stage.
 You'll instead turn it directly into an Angular service.